yinchi/polyglot-dtp/dev-docs/docs/arch/reverse-proxy.md

 - RateLimit
 - Routing: StripPrefix, RedirectRegex, RedirectScheme

-## Password file for platform-wide authentication (BasicAuth)
+## BasicAuth

 Currently, BasicAuth is set up platform-wide via `infra/traefik/dynamic.yml`.
+Here, we instruct the middleware to insert a `X-Authenticated-User` header into the forwarded request, so that further authorization steps can be performed by each service.

+### Password file for platform-wide authentication (BasicAuth)

 The password file for the BasicAuth middleware is stored at `infra/traefik/htpasswd` (mounted as `/etc/traefik/htpasswd` in the container).
 Since we need at minimum an admin account, create this file using:

 ```sh
 htpasswd -cB infra/traefik/htpasswd admin